AndreaNardinocchi/placemark/README.md

 As far as the images shown in the banner and grid, they are just placeholders since the intention here is to further develop this section for the next assignment, and, maybe, have images dynamically showing up for each placemark.

 The weather widget on top of the page is noteworthy too.
-The idea would be that the user might want to take a quick pick of the current weather conditions in the destination they aim to visit:
+The idea would be that the user might want to take a quick peek of the current weather conditions in the destination they aim to visit:

 ![alt text](image-24.png)